 Fractures of the elbow joint region, as well as prolonged excessive mechanical stress utilizing of the upper extremity often result in the development of osteoarthritis about the elbow joint.
 The diagnosis of elbow osteoarthritis is made with reasonable certainty based on history, clinical examination, and x-ray findings, documenting joint space narrowing, subchondral sclerosis, cyst formation, and possible osteophytes (bone spurs).

-Increased stiffness early in the morning is a prominent feature of this disease, and typically last for more than an hour.
-As the pathology progresses, the inflammatory activity leads to tendon tethering with erosion and destruction of the joint surface.
-This ultimately impairs range of movement and can lead to deformity.
-RA also can involve the skin, lungs, kidneys, heart and vessels, as well as multiple other body systems.
+Early morning stiffness is very common with this disease and can last for hours.
+As the disease progresses, the inflammation results in tethering of the tendon, in turn destroying the surface of the joint.
+This ultimately impairs movement and range of motion and can ultimately lead to deformity.
+RA also can involve the skin, lungs, kidneys, heart, and vessels, as well as multiple other body systems.

 The great thing about Stem Cell Institute of Los Angeles therapy treatments is just about anyone can qualify as a candidate!
 These men and women should, however, be in overall good health and have realistic expectations of the treatment.
 Stem cell therapy cannot guarantee patients will be completely pain-free, but the majority of patients do not have elbow pain after their treatment session(s) and have much more mobility and range of motion.